AnderWeb/discreteSeekBar/README.md

 It supports custom ranges (custom min/max), even for negative values.

-The bubble thing **DOESN'T USE** [VectorDrawableMagic] (was not needed for such a simple morph).It uses instead an [Animatable Drawable] for the animation with a lot of hackery for callbacks, drawing and a bunch of old simple math.
+The bubble thing **DOESN'T USE** [VectorDrawableMagic] .
+I was not really needed for such a simple morph.
+It uses instead an [Animatable Drawable] for the animation with a lot of hackery for callbacks, drawing and a bunch of old simple math.

 >For this to work (and sync with events, etc) I've written a fair amount of shit questionable code...